Neutrinoless $\beta\beta$-Decay in DCEQTDA: Numerical Results and Discussion

 \subsection{\bf Relationships between calculations and reaction data}

-The question posed here is whether the DCE transition strengths ${{\mathscr S}}^{\{\pm 2\}}_{J\J}$ are experimentally accessible, in the same way as the SCE strengths ${\mathscr S}^{\{\pm 1\}}_{10}$~\cite{Yak09,Yas18} are?
+The question posed here is whether the DCE transition strengths ${{\mathscr S}}^{\{\pm 2\}}_{J\J}$ are experimentally accessible, in the same way as the SCE strengths ${\mathscr S}^{\{\pm 1\}}_{10}$~\cite{Yak09,Yas18} are ?

-It should be recalled here that in the SCE case it is possible to study GT transitions via light-ion–induced reactions, such as (n,p), (p,n), ($^3$He,t), and (t,$^3$He), thanks to the proportionality relationship between the zero angular momentum transfer cross section, $\sigma$ (at a forward angle) and the corresponding GT strength $ {\textsf s}^{\{- 1\}}_{1}$ (see \cite[Eq.
+It should be recalled that in the SCE case it is possible to study GT transitions via light-ion–induced reactions, such as (n,p), (p,n), ($^3$He,t), and (t,$^3$He), thanks to the proportionality relationship between the zero angular momentum transfer cross section, $\sigma$ (at a forward angle) and the corresponding GT strength $ {\textsf s}^{\{- 1\}}_{1}$ (see \cite[Eq.
 (3)]{Yak09}, and \cite[Eq.
 (1)]{Yas18}).
-Namelly, \br \sigma_{SCE-GT}\sim {\mathscr S}^{\{ -1\}}_{1}, \er where the strength density $ {\mathscr S}^{\{- 1\}}_{1}$ in the odd-odd nucleus is defined in the same way as ${\mathscr S_{J\J}^{\{- 2\}}}$ in Eq. \rf{52} for the final nucleus.
+Namely, \br \sigma_{SCE-GT}\sim {\mathscr S}^{\{ -1\}}_{1}, \er where the strength density $ {\mathscr S}^{\{- 1\}}_{1}$ in the odd-odd nucleus is defined in the same way as ${\mathscr S_{J\J}^{\{- 2\}}}$ in Eq. \rf{38} for the final nucleus, with ${{\textsf s} ^{\{\mp 1\}}_{J}(J_i)}$ instead of ${{\textsf s} ^{\{\mp 2\}}_{J\J}(\J_f)}$.